Gordon M. Johnson: Biography

-Legislative career
+New Jersey General Assembly

 Gordon Johnson began his first term as a State Assemblyman in 2002, running on a ticket with Senator Byron Baer and Assemblywoman Loretta Weinberg.
 During his first term, he was the prime sponsor of laws to expand DNA collection from violent offenders and requiring towing companies to accept cash and credit card payment.

-As part of the General Assembly Leadership, Assemblyman Johnson serves in the position of Deputy Speaker.
-He is the Chair of the Commerce and Economic Development Committee, Vice-Chair of the Judiciary Committee, member of the Budget Committee and also serves on the New Jersey Public Safety Communications Commission.
-Previously, he served as the Majority Conference Leader, a leadership post in the New Jersey State Assembly during the 2012-2013 legislative session.
-From 2006 to 2011 Assemblyman Johnson served as Chair of the Assembly Law and Public Safety Committee.

 Johnson served as Chair of the Assembly Law and Public Safety Committee from 2006 to 2011 before becoming Majority Conference Leader in 2011.
 During his tenure as Chair, the committee took up legislation to abolish the death penalty.
 The committee also took up the issue of DNA evidence, expanding the collection of DNA for use by police, defendants, and those currently incarcerated.
 He has sponsored laws to commemorate the comfort women of World War II, enhanced the Crime Victim's Bill of Rights, and reform the State Board of Medical Examiners.
 Johnson was the prime sponsor of legislation in the Assembly that would limit rent increases for certain seniors.
 Other bills have included the "DREAMer's act" a law that expands access to education for certain New Jersey students, rail and transportation safety, and veterans issues.
 Assemblyman Johnson recently sponsored legislation to expand New Jersey's film and digital media production tax credit program to generate revenue and jobs in New Jersey.

 During his 2007 campaign for the Assembly, Assemblyman Johnson faced Republican challengers Frank J. Cifarelli and Wojciech J. Siemaszkiewicz.
 Assemblyman Johnson received 21,228 votes, with the Republican vote at 9,051 and 8,921.
 In the 2009 general election, Johnson faced Republicans Barry Bellin and Siemaszkiewicz.
 Johnson received 32,845 votes with the Republicans receiving 16,266 and 15,635 votes.
 In the general elections in years 2011 and 2013 Assemblyman Johnson outpaced Republican challengers by an almost 2-1 margin.

 In 2007 Johnson's contributions to Lyndon LaRouche's political action committee became a subject of criticism.
 Johnson reportedly gave a total of $1,850 in 2005 and 2006.
 He apologized repeatedly, saying he regretted not vetting the organization more carefully.
 Johnson was reelected handily, though he received 1,200 fewer votes than his running mate, a dropoff of over 5%.

+In the Assembly, he served as Deputy Conference Leader from 2010 to 2011, as Majority Conference Leader from 2012 to 2013, as Deputy Speaker from 2014 to 2018 and as Speaker Pro Tempore 2018 from 2021.